 Why Do I Write Blog Posts?

-My goal is to help readers answer this question: “How is the Holy Spirit asking me to restore all things in Christ?”
+- My goal is to help readers answer this question: “How is the Holy Spirit asking me to restore all things in Christ?”
 I believe that God has appointed every baptized person with a special gift and a goal.
 As Saint Peter taught: “As every man hath received grace, ministering the same one to another: as good stewards of the manifold grace of God.”
-(1 Peter 4:10, D-R) I hope that the articles and posts produced here will inspire you and others to work for the great restoration of all things in Christ.
+(1 Peter 4:10, D-R)

 How Often Do I Post?